coronensis/tort/lcd5110/readme.txt

 In order to preserve resources on the microcontroller and speed up image flashing, the Adafruit library was _heavily_ reduced.
-Only the functionality to draw pixel on the LCD screen was retained.
+Only the functionality to draw pixels on the LCD screen was retained.
 The version used here is rather outdated.

 Please find the complete (and up-to-date) library at: